effectivecore/core/readme.md

   transmitted arrays or their indices may not correspond to the acceptable ones.
 - An attacker can try to substitute invalid arguments in the URL request (http://domain/path?QUERY).
+- An attacker can try to insert malicious code (JavaScript) into the form fields.
+- An attacker can try to upload an image with malicious content.
 - An attacker can try to gain access to a user profile with temporary access to his workplace.